Affordable Therapy Options For Mental Health

 Interested in therapy on a budget?

-Where to find affordable therapy
+Finding affordable therapy

-Even if your finances are limited, it may be possible for you to find a professional, board-certified therapist through online therapy platforms or in-person therapy options while avoiding financial burden.
+Even if your finances are limited, it may be possible for you to find a professional therapist through online therapy platforms or in-person therapy options while avoiding financial burden.
 If you’re searching for an affordable therapist, these five suggestions can get you started.
 Keep in mind that the process of finding a therapist can be individualized; you can adjust or skip these tips based on your personal preferences and circumstances.

 1. Contact your insurance company

-2. Ask about sliding scale therapy
+2. Ask about sliding-scale therapy

 3. Use school or workplace therapy benefits

-If you’re a student at a college or university or a salaried employee, you might have mental health benefits (in addition to physical health benefits) that will make it easier for you to afford counseling.
+If you’re a student at a college or university or a salaried employee, you might have mental health benefits (in addition to physical health benefits) that will make it easier for you to afford therapy.
 Many school campuses and workplaces offer health care benefits through student health centers, including in-person or teletherapy options for their students and employees.

-4. Look for group therapy or support groups
+4. Try group therapy or support groups

 In many cases, group sessions can be less expensive than individual therapy, and researchers have also found that group and individual therapies are similarly effective.
 Depending on your personality and goals, you might even prefer the unique benefits of group sessions, which might include a sense of community, the opportunity to listen to others, and reassurance that you’re not alone.